 - Use pursed lip breathing to save energy, slow your breathing, and help you relax.

-- If your symptoms do not get better within 48 hours, or your symptoms keep getting worse, call your provider or go to the hospital.
+- If your symptoms do not get better within 48 hours, or your symptoms keep getting worse, contact your provider or go to the hospital.

 How to Prevent COPD Flare-ups

 If you have COPD:

 - Stop smoking and avoid secondhand smoke.
 Avoiding smoke is the best way to slow down damage to your lungs.
 Ask your provider about stop-smoking programs and other options, such as nicotine-replacement therapy.

 - Take your medicines as directed.

 - Ask your provider about pulmonary rehabilitation.
 This program includes exercise, breathing, and nutrition tips.

 - See your provider at least 1 to 2 times per year for check-ups, or more often if directed.

 - Use oxygen if your provider recommends it.

 Avoid colds and the flu, you should: